The billionaire commander of SpaceX's Inspiration4 mission is flying back to space again with a set of new crewmates.

 Scott "Kidd" Poteet, age not disclosed, is a retired United States Air Force (USAF) Lieutenant Colonel and a pilot with more than 3,200 flying hours in aircraft including the F-16, A-4, T-38, T-37, T-3, and Alpha Jet, according to his Polaris Dawn biography (opens in new tab).
 He also has more than 400 hours of combat time during Operations Northern Watch, Southern Watch, Joint Guardian, Freedom's Sentinel, and Resolute Support.

 His 20 years of Air Force work included several senior roles, such as commander of the 64th Aggressor Squadron, USAF Thunderbird No. 4 demonstration pilot, operational test and evaluation pilot and flight examiner.

 Poteet comes to the mission as a long-time associate of Isaacman's.
-His roles have included director of business development at Draken International, as well as vice-president of strategy at Shift4, both companies of Isaacman's.
+His roles have included director of business development at Draken International, as well as vice-president of strategy at Shift4, both companies of Isaacman's (although Isaacman no longer owns Draken).
 Poteet was also mission director of Inspiration4.

 Aside from his work, Kidd has competed in 15 Ironman triathlons since 2000 and is described as "an accomplished collegiate runner."

 Sarah Gillis, age not disclosed, is lead space operations engineer at SpaceX.
 That role makes her responsible for the company's new astronaut training program, for missions such as Inspiration4, along with NASA Crew Dragon missions Demo-2 and Crew-1.

 Her biography (opens in new tab) states that Gillis is also experienced in mission control operations, including serving as navigation officer for Dragon cargo resupply missions, and crew communicator for Dragon human spaceflight missions.